A large percentage of vehicle thefts are committed by a small number of offenders who steal vehicles for a variety of reasons, most commonly:

 - Ask to see the service records for the vehicle.
 Stolen vehicles don’t usually come with maintenance records.

-- Check the vehicle make, model, and colour to ensure they match with the registration form.
+- Check the licence plate, make, model and colour of the vehicle to ensure they match the registration form.

 - Check the odometer reading (average is 25,000 km/year).
 Is the wear of the car consistent with the odometer reading?

-- Pay by cheque and ask for a receipt.
+- Pay by cheque or bank draft and ask for a receipt.

 Crime Maps & Stats